CalPERS spends nearly $7 billion annually on medical care for active and… (Michele Tantussi / Bloomberg )

 "As we negotiate with our health plan partners, our objective continues to be initiatives that will help us improve our members' health while reducing their healthcare costs," said Ann Boynton, deputy executive officer for benefits at CalPERS.

 The increases for 2013 range from 8.7% for HMO plans to 13.9% for preferred provider plans.
 Medicare plans will decrease 10.5%.

 CalPERS negotiates rates with three of the state's biggest health plans: Blue Shield of California, Kaiser Permanente and Anthem Blue Cross, a unit of WellPoint Inc.

 The pension fund said one reason for higher rates in 2013 was the end of an early retiree reinsurance program in the federal Affordable Care Act.
 CalPERS said it used more than $200 million in reimbursements from that program to offset premium increases in recent years.

 "We tried as much as possible to keep the overall increases close to the national healthcare cost inflation rate of more than 7% projected for next year," said Priya Mathur, chairwoman of the pension and health benefits committee at CalPERS.

 During the recession, the growth of healthcare spending nationwide slowed.
 National healthcare spending grew less than 4% in 2009 and in 2010, according to government figures, the lowest rates in more than 50 years.

-A new government estimate released Tuesday echoed that trend, predicting a 3.9% increase in spending for 2011.
-But federal officials said growth is expected to pick up again in the years ahead.
+A government estimate released this week echoed that trend, predicting a 3.9% increase in spending for 2011.